Postpartum Depression Overview

 - Postpartum depression is significant, often called clinical depression that occurs soon after having a baby.
 Some health professionals call it postpartum nonpsychotic depression.

-- This condition occurs in about 10%-20% of women, usually within a few months of delivery.
+- This condition occurs in some of women, usually within a few months of delivery.

 - Risk factors for postpartum depression include previous major depression, psychosocial stress, inadequate social support, and previous premenstrual dysphoric disorder (see premenstrual syndrome for more information).